parvatijay2901/Machine-Learning-with-Titanic-dataset-on-Azure/README.md

 # Machine-Learning-with-the-Titanic-dataset-on-Azure
 ## Overview
 This project is done as a part of Udacity's 'Machine Learning Engineer with Microsoft Azure' nanodegree course.
-We have to train, deploy and consume the model endpoint.
+I have to train, deploy and consume the model endpoint.
 I have used Azure Machine Learning SDK for Python to build and run machine learning workflows.
 Training the dataset is done using 2 methods:
 - Optimize the hyperparameters of a standard Scikit-learn Logistic Regression using HyperDrive.
 - AutoML run.